srianumakonda/srianumakonda/README.md

 ### Currently working on
 - Building a lane detection model from scratch using <a href="https://arxiv.org/abs/1505.04597">U-Net</a> and semantic segmentation.
-- Getting ready to start 2 udacity nanodegrees :D
+- Getting ready to do both udacity nanodegrees on autonomous vehicles :D

 ### Contact me
 - <a href="https://www.linkedin.com/in/srianumakonda/">Linkedin</a>